GoogTech/NoPhone.App/README.md

-## a named NoPhone application that motivates you to save time and enjoy a better life.
+📵 A named **NoPhone** application that motivates you to save time and enjoy a better life.